Fight Back on Spring Break is a Spring Break/travel safety program brought to you by the team of badass ladies at Girls Fight Back.

 BREE SWARTZ :: senior national speaker

 Bree is a graduate of Purdue University, where she studied Mass Communication and Theatre.
 Her self-defense training includes being a graduate of IMPACT Chicago, a certified FAST Defense instructor, has trained extensively in adrenal stress confrontations and is a graduate of the GFB Speaker Academy.
-Bree is currently studying acting in New York City when not on the road with GFB.
+Bree is an actress in NYC when not on the road with GFB.

 MORGAN CROUCH :: junior speaker